listenToRipley/learn_docker/kub-action-02-declarative-approach-basics/ReadMe.md

 kubectl apply -f=deployment.yaml

 Kind - Services
 The service exposes clusters and pods to the outside world.
 So the service object should provide this function.

+To get it running you use the same kubectl apply -f service.yaml

+See it with kubectl get services

+To get the port exposed, run minikube service name-of-service

 Additions resources